-Appointments are required and we offer updated COVID-19 vaccine booster shots at no cost in these locations.
-Call 1-800-382-8387, press 4 or 5, or stay on the line.
+Appointments are available and we offer updated COVID-19 vaccine booster shots at no cost in these locations.
+Call 1-800-382-8387, press 2 and then option 3, or stay on the line.
 The call center is open from 7 a.m. to 6 p.m., excluding federal holidays, Monday through Friday.

 If you’re an eligible Veteran or family member, you can get an updated booster if all of these are true for you: